By Nicole Dufresne

 Names: Scarlet Lobelia, Indian Pink

-The Cardinal Flower depends on hummingbirds since many insects find the flowers difficult to navigate.
+The Cardinal Flower depends on hummingbirds for pollination.

-The flowers bloom from late summer through early fall, which is when young hummingbirds are feeding and adults are fueling up for migration.
+The flowers bloom late summer which is perfect for young hummers and southbound migration.

 3. Trumpet Honeysuckle (Lonicera sempervirens)